applewoodsmokedham/metagraph/memory-bank/productContext.md

 11. As a Bitcoin developer, I want to interact with multiple wallet providers so that I can ensure my application works with different wallets.

+12. As a token holder, I want to view my Alkanes token balances so that I can track my assets.

+13. As a developer, I want to see visual representations of Alkanes tokens so that I can better understand their properties.

+14. As a token explorer, I want to see token IDs in a readable format so that I can reference them in other applications.

 ## Key Features

 1. **Endpoint Toggle**: Switch between Production and Local environments with real-time health status indication.